camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

 }
 ```

-Note that `#getQueryService()` is merely a shortcut the service that may also be accessed via cockpit's main entry point, the `org.camunda.bpm.cockpit.Cockpit` class.
+Note that `#getQueryService()` is merely a shortcut to the service that may also be accessed via Cockpit's main entry point, the `org.camunda.bpm.cockpit.Cockpit` class.

-### Defining and publishing plugin services
+### Defining and publishing plug-in services

-Plugins publish their services via APIs defined through JAX-RS resources.
+Plug-ins publish their services via APIs defined through JAX-RS resources.

 First, we need to add the JAX-RS API to our projects `pom.xml`.
 That is best done by including the following dependency: